swordwielder/coinmarketcap-scraper/README.md

 # Coin Market Cap Scraper

 ## INTRODUCTION
-This is a Coin Market Cap Scrape that scrapes the top 100 coins of the following information
+This is a Coin Market Cap Scraper that scrapes the top 100 coins of the following information

 * CryptoCurrency name